-Furthermore, the operation of vessels, such as dry bulk carriers, has certain unique risks.
-With a dry bulk carrier, the cargo itself and its interaction with the vessel can be an operational risk.
-By their nature, dry bulk cargoes are often heavy, dense, easily shifted, and react badly to water exposure.
-In addition, dry bulk carriers are often subjected to battering treatment during unloading operations with grabs, jackhammers (to pry encrusted cargoes out of the hold) and small bulldozers.
-This treatment may cause damage to the vessel.
-Vessels damaged due to treatment during unloading procedures may be more susceptible to breach to the sea.
-Hull breaches in dry bulk carriers may lead to the flooding of the vessels' holds.
-If a dry bulk carrier suffers flooding in its forward holds, the bulk cargo may become so dense and waterlogged that its pressure may buckle the vessel's bulkheads leading to the loss of a vessel.
-If we are unable to adequately repair our vessels after such damages, we may be unable to prevent these events.
-Any of these circumstances or events could negatively impact our business, financial condition, earnings, and our ability to pay dividends or service our credit facilities.
-In addition, the loss of any of our vessels could harm our reputation as a safe and reliable vessel owner and operator.
+The operation of dry bulk vessels has certain unique operational risks.
+With a dry bulk vessel, the cargo itself and its interaction with the ship can be a risk factor.
+By their nature, dry bulk cargoes are often heavy, dense and easily shifted, and react badly to water exposure.
+In addition, dry bulk vessels are often subjected to battering treatment during unloading operations with grabs, jackhammers (to pry encrusted cargoes out of the hold), and small bulldozers.
+This treatment may cause damage to the dry bulk vessel.
+Dry bulk vessels damaged due to treatment during unloading procedures may be more susceptible to a breach at sea.
+Hull breaches in dry bulk vessels may lead to the flooding of their holds.
+If flooding occurs in the forward holds, the bulk cargo may become so waterlogged that the vessel's bulkheads may buckle under the resulting pressure leading to the loss of the dry bulk vessel.
+These risks may also impact the risk of loss of life or harm to our crew.

+If we are unable to adequately maintain or safeguard our vessels, we may be unable to prevent these events.
+Any of these circumstances or events could negatively impact our business, financial condition or results of operations.
+In addition, the loss of any of our vessels could harm our crew and our reputation as a safe and reliable vessel owner and operator.